charmbracelet/lipgloss/README.md

 copiedStyle := style // this is a true copy

 wildStyle := style.Blink(true) // this is also true copy, with blink added
 ```

-Since `Style` data structures contains only primitive types, assigning a style
+Since `Style` is a pure value type, assigning a style to another effectively
-to another effectively creates a new copy of the style without mutating the
+creates a new copy of the style without mutating the original.
-original.

 ## Inheritance